fiorix/go-web/README.md

 - Servers can listen on both TCP or Unix sockets
 - Essential request logging (including Apache Common format)
-- Support for X-Real-IP and X-Forwarded-For headers for servers sitting behind proxies or load balancers.
+- Support for X-Real-IP and X-Forwarded-For headers for servers sitting behind proxies or load balancers

 ### remux

-- A very simple request multiplexer that supports regular expressions.
+- A very simple request multiplexer that supports regular expressions

 ### sse

-- Server-Sent Events library (for push notifications).
+- Server-Sent Events library (for push notifications)

 ## Examples and application templates